 and to secure this we have agreements in place with both Merseyside Police and North

 West Ambulance Service.

-These procedures where used at the recent civil disturbances in Liverpool and Birkenhead
+These procedures where used with great success during the 2011 civil disturbances in Liverpool and Birkenhead

 to secure the safety of all involved.